riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

   * EF_RISCV_FLOAT_ABI_SOFT (0x0000)
   * EF_RISCV_FLOAT_ABI_SINGLE (0x0002)
   * EF_RISCV_FLOAT_ABI_DOUBLE (0x0004)
-  * EF_RISCV_FLOAT_ABI_QUAD (0x0006): These three flags identify the floating
+  * EF_RISCV_FLOAT_ABI_QUAD (0x0006): These flags identify the floating point
-    point ABI in use for this ELF file.
+    ABI in use for this ELF file.
 They store the largest floating-point type that ends up in registers as part of the ABI (but do not control if code generation is allowed to use floating-point internally).
 The rule is that if you have a floating-point type in a register, then you also have all smaller floating-point types in registers.
 For example _DOUBLE would store "float" and "double" values in F registers, but would not store "long double" values in F registers.
 If none of the float ABI flags are set, the object is taken to use the soft-float ABI.